stochasticHydroTools/LanczosAlgorithm/README.md

     thrust::fill(v.begin(), v.end(), 1);
     //A vector to store the result of sqrt(M)*v thrust::device_vector<real> result(size);
-    //A functor that multiplies by the identity matrix times two MatrixDot dot(size);
+    //A functor that multiplies by a diagonal matrix MatrixDot dot(size);
     //Call the solver
     real* d_result = thrust::raw_pointer_cast(result.data());